Tacoma, Washington: Early 20th century

 From May to August 1907, the city was the site of a smelter workers' strike organized by Local 545 of the Industrial Workers of the World (IWW), with the goal of a fifty-cent per day pay raise.
 The strike was strongly opposed by the local business community, and the smelter owners threatened to blacklist organizers and union officials.
 The IWW opposed this move by trying to persuade inbound workers to avoid Tacoma during the strike.
 By August, the strike had ended without meeting its demands.

 Tacoma was briefly (1915–1922) a major destination for big-time automobile racing, with one of the nation's top-rated racing venues just outside the city limits, at the site of today's Clover Park Technical College.

 In 1924, Tacoma's first movie studio, H. C. Weaver Studio, was sited at present-day Titlow Beach.
 At the time, it was the third-largest freestanding film production space in America, with the two larger facilities being located in Hollywood.
+The production studio was also the first of its kind in the Pacific Northwest The first film produced in Tacoma was Hearts and Fists, which starred John Bowers and premiered at Tacoma's Rialto Theater.
 The studio's importance has undergone a revival with the discovery of one of its most famous lost films, Eyes of the Totem.
+In 1932, the studios burned to the ground in a mysterious fire, and the production facility was never rebuilt.
+Several films were destroyed in the fire as old nitrate-based film did not survive.

-The Great Depression
+Great Depression

 The 1929 crash of the stock market, resulting in the Great Depression, was only the first event in a series of misfortunes to hit Tacoma in the winter of 1929–30.
 In one of the coldest winters on record, Tacoma experienced mass power outages and eventually the shutdown of major power supply dams, leaving the city without sufficient power and heat.
 During the 30-day power shortage in the winter of 1929 and 1930, the engines of the aircraft carrier USS Lexington provided Tacoma with electricity.

 A power grid failure paired with a newly rewritten city constitution – put into place to keep political power away from a single entity such as the railroad – created a standstill in the ability to further the local economy.
 Local businesses were affected as the sudden stop of loans limited progression of expansion and renewal funds for maintenance, leading to foreclosures.
 Families across the city experienced the fallout of economic depression as breadwinners sought to provide for their families.
 Shanty-town politics began to develop as the destitute needed some form of leadership to keep the peace.